odoo/documentation/content/developer/tutorials/pdf_reports.rst

 .. note::

-    **Goal**: at the end of this section, we will can print a report that displays all offers for a property.
+    **Goal**: at the end of this section, we will be able to print a report that displays all offers for a property.

     .. image:: pdf_reports/simple_report.png